developmentseed/eoapi-k8s/docs/autoscaling.md

 This chart has the metrics, observability and visualization dependencies

-1. change into this repositories `/helm-chart/` folder
+1. change into this repository's `/helm-chart/` folder

 2. then download the dependencies for the `eoapi-support` chart